What does it mean to be eligible under Deaf and/or Hard of Hearing?

 Purpose of Regional Programs

-The children, birth-to-21, who as a result of their low-incidence disability require specialized services, are eligible for support from the Regional Programs.
-Regional Programs work in collaboration with Local School Districts, Early Intervention, Early Childhood Special Education (EI/ECSE) programs, Families, and Community Agencies to provide specialized educational support for children with a hearing impairment.
+Children, birth-to-21, who as a result of their low-incidence disability require specialized services, are eligible for support from the Regional Programs.
+Regional Programs work in collaboration with Local School Districts, Early Intervention, Early Childhood Special Education (EI/ECSE) programs, Families, and Community Agencies to provide specialized educational support for children who are deaf and/or hard of hearing.

 Deaf/Hard of Hearing Regional Program Services: